-3.4 Five Micro-framework Elements (and why).
+3.3 Four Micro-framework Elements (and why).

-The contractual Macro-framework establishes the driving elements of the IPD project.
+The Macro-framework establishes the driving elements of the IPD project.
 The Micro-framework describes how the IPD elements will be executed.
 Unlike the Macro-framework which is embodied in the contract, the Micro-framework is generally documented in the project manual or exhibits that are created after contract execution.
+Macro-framework and Micro-framework are both required to fully portray the functioning IPD structure.